 Camping trekking, on the other hand, is all about carrying your own food and accommodation as you trek in the mountains.
-You will also have a team of porters, guide and assistant guides who will be cooking, putting up tents and help you with all the other tasks to make the trek as comfortable as possible.
+You will also have a team of porters, guides and assistant guides who will be cooking, putting up tents and help you with all the other tasks to make the trek as comfortable as possible.
 Camping is usually done, when you trek in remote routes like DOLPO region of Nepal.

 Nepal has various options when it comes to trekking and adventure activities.
 If you are planning to trek in Nepal, please do not forget to ask your travel agent as to what kind of accommodation you will be getting for the trek that you have chosen.

-If you go for the tea house trekking in Nepal then you will get a basic room with two beds, mattresses, bed sheet, pillow and a warm blanket.
+If you go for the tea house trekking in Nepal then you will get a basic room with two beds, mattresses, a bedsheet, pillow and a warm blanket.
 In higher altitudes, you may have to share the bathroom with a fellow trekker.
 If you are doing homestay treks, it all depends on what the hosts offer you.
 Sometimes, you may have to sleep on a mattress in the kitchen, other times; the host may provide a single room with a bed, mattress and a blanket.
 If it is camping, then you will have to sleep in a camp with a mattress and a sleeping bag.

 Most of the trekkers who come to Nepal for trekking have no idea about the kind of food you’ll get on your teahouse trekking.
 Since food is the most important thing along with water on the trek, you ought to be aware about the kind of food you’ll be getting in teahouses.